-Keen Wealth Advisors Investing Strategy
+Keen Wealth Advisors Investment Strategy

-Because Keen adheres to a customizable investment philosophy, the firm doesn’t have a specific strategy that it uses for all of its accounts.
+Because Keen Wealth Advisors adheres to a customizable investment philosophy, the firm doesn’t have a specific strategy that it uses for all of its accounts.
 Depending on your personal needs and goals, the firm may use long-term securities purchases, short-term securities purchases, trading techniques or all three.

 If retirement is 30 years down the road, your portfolio may be heavily invested in individual stocks.
 For those with shorter-term goals, portfolios will likely stick to safer investments like exchange-traded funds, mutual funds and bonds.

 Aspyre Wealth Partners

 The 10th and finanal firm on our Overland Park list is Aspyre Wealth Partners.
 There is no set minimum balance requirement at Aspyre, though there is a minimum annual fee of $7,000 for investment management and financial planning.
 For clients with less than $250,000 in investable assets, the firm charges a minimum fee of $3,000.

 This is a fee-only firm, so its advisors do not sell insurance or financial products for third-party compensation.
 Instead, Aspyre's revenue comes only from the fees that advisory clients pay for services.